Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Approach

-As discussed above, grid codes are found in the mammalian neocortex, that support structured, low-dimensional representations of task-relevant information.
-For example, an organism’s location in 2D allocentric space \citep{hafting2005microstructure}, the frequency of 1D auditory stimuli \citep{aronov2017mapping}, and conceptual knowledge in two continuous dimensions \citep{constantinescu2016organizing} have all been shown to be represented as unique, similarity-preserving combinations of frequencies and phases.
+As discussed above, the grid cell code is found in the mammalian neocortex, that support structured, low-dimensional representations of task-relevant information.
+For example, an organism’s location in 2D allocentric space \citep{hafting2005microstructure}, the frequency of 1D auditory stimuli \citep{aronov2017mapping}, and conceptual knowledge in two continuous dimensions \citep{doeller2010evidence,constantinescu2016organizing} have all been shown to be represented as unique, similarity-preserving combinations of frequencies and phases.
 Here, these codes are of interest because the relational structure in the input is preserved in the code across translation and scale.
 This offers a promising metric that can be used to learn structure relevant to the processing of analogies \citep{frankland2019extracting} and arithmetic over a restricted range of stimulus values, and then used to generalize such processing to stimuli outside of the domain of task training.

-To derive grid codes for stimuli, we follow the analytic approach described by \citet{bicanski2019computational} \footnote{https://github.com/bicanski/VisualGridsRecognitionMem}.
-Specifically, the grid code ($\bm{x}$) for a particular stimulus location $A$ is given by:
+To derive the grid cell code for stimuli, we follow the analytic approach described by \citet{bicanski2019computational} \footnote{https://github.com/bicanski/VisualGridsRecognitionMem}.
+Specifically, the grid cell embedding for a particular stimulus location $A$ is given by:

 where,